christian-schlichtherle/service-wight/README.md

 ### The Composite Provider

-Note that the `provider` method of the `ServiceLocator` class actually returns a `CompositeProvider`, not just a `Provider`:
+Note that the `provider` method of the `ServiceLocator` class actually returns a `CompositeProvider`, not just a `Provider`, so you can write this:

 ```java
 CompositeProvider<String, Subject, Salutation> provider = new ServiceLocator().provider(Subject.class, Salutation.class);
 System.out.println(provider.get());
 ```

-The `CompositeProvider` class returns the list of located service providers and mappings by its `providers` and `mappings` methods.
+The `CompositeProvider` class provides access to the list of located service providers and mappings by its `providers()` and `mappings()` methods.
-You can use these to inspect the findings of the service location.
+You can use these properties to inspect the findings of the service location.
 For example, you may want to log the classes and the priorities of the located service providers and mappings for post mortem analysis.